MarsPJ/MachineLearning/README.md

 # MachineLearning
-Some codes and annotations while learning Machine Learning.
+Some codes and annotations while learning machine learning.